Federal judge in Michael Flynn case mulls contempt charge

-A federal judge late Wednesday suggested he may pursue contempt or perjury charges against former national security adviser Michael Flynn for abandoning an earlier guilty plea to a charge of lying to the FBI.
+A federal judge late Wednesday suggested he may pursue contempt charges against former national security adviser Michael Flynn for perjuring himself by abandoning an earlier guilty plea to a charge of lying to the FBI.

 U.S. District Judge Emmet Sullivan also tapped a retired federal judge to argue against the Justice Department’s motion to drop the charges against Flynn.